Sharon Osbourne: Television work (2002–2007)

 In 2006, UK TV network ITV commissioned a new chat show, initially to be called Mrs Osbourne Presents, but eventually just named The Sharon Osbourne Show.
 Osbourne signed a deal with ITV for a reputed £2 million.
 The show began on Tuesday 29 August 2006, and was scheduled to run for six weeks in the 5 pm weekday timeslot.
 The premiere episode proved a close competition as the show received 1.9 million viewers with 17% share – 400,000 viewers (and 3% share) ahead of Richard & Judy on Channel 4.
 Her second show attracted 2.1 million viewers.
 However, ratings appeared to decrease after Channel 4 moved its game show Deal Or No Deal, hosted by Noel Edmonds, into the timeslot, with Osbourne managing 1.2 million viewers compared to Deal Or No Deal's 2.9m.

 Channel 4's The New Paul O'Grady Show returned on Monday 25 September 2006 with 2.3 million viewers compared to Osbourne's 1.6 million.

 Osbourne was a judge and mentor on the UK's The X Factor every year, from 2004 through to 2007.
 In the first series she mentored the 16–24s and chose Roberta Howett, Cassie Compton and Tabby Callaghan to represent her in the live rounds of the show.
-The best placed of these was Tabby, who finished third overall.
+The best placed of these was Tabby, who became the last contestant eliminated.
 The final was contested between Simon Cowell's act Steve Brookstein and Louis Walsh's act G4, with Steve winning.
 Osbourne's outburst against Steve on the night of the final is widely credited with helping him to win, although according to her autobiography he was well ahead at all stages of the voting.

 In the second series she mentored the 25-and-overs, and selected Andy Abraham, Brenda Edwards, Chico Slimani and Maria Lawson to contest the final rounds.
 Andy Abraham finished in second place to Louis Walsh's act Shayne Ward.
 During this series, the judges were again required to bring the selected candidates to their homes.
 Osbourne chose her Beverly Hills home as a suitable location, which saw Osbourne inviting her neighbours and husband Ozzy Osbourne to attend live performances by the candidates.
 During Chico's performance, he jumped into her functioning fountain with a live microphone, and proceeded to splash water.